 Bringing an industrial tone to your bedroom and office

 The most conventional use of a chest of drawers would be in a bedroom, where it would be used a place for folded clothing.
 In this case an industrial chest of drawers made out of both metal and wood would bring an industrial aspect to your bedroom that wouldn?t be too harsh in appearance for a cosy bedroom.
 This could be wonderfully accompanied by the smaller chest of drawers mentioned before that would look great beside a bed.
 One place where a vintage chest of drawers would work wonderfully with a vintage industrial furniture décor would be an industrially styled office.
-It could be accompanied by a metal and wood desk and leather chairs or armchairs, that would bring together a truly industrial décor.
+It could be accompanied by a metal and wood industrial desk and industrial chairs and armchairs, that would bring together a truly industrial décor.
 An extremely industrial style of chest made entirely of metal that has a beautiful dark patina would be a great place to organize documents and place any tools and items commonly used in an office setting.
-With the mind of an interior designer, an industrial chest of drawers could be incorporated into any room with ease.
+With the mind of an interior designer, an industrial sideboard could be incorporated into any room with ease.

 Workshop chest of drawers